 Neuschwanstein Castle in Germany

-The location of Neuschwanstein is idyllic and the design is enchanting.
+Neuschwanstein’s location is idyllic, and its design is enchanting.
 Towers, turrets, and frescoes adorn this solitary castle in the Bavarian Alps.

-To get to Neuschwanstein, you need to first get to the nearby village of Hohenschwangau.
+To get to Neuschwanstein, you first must go to the nearby village of Hohenschwangau via Fussen.
 From there, you can walk, ride a carriage, or take a shuttle bus.

 Add Linderhoff Palace to your day trip